vilicvane/vio/README.md

 ## Still Missing

-Some must-have features are not yet completed by now, including:
+Some must-have features are not yet implemented by now, including:

 - User and permission provider.
 - Middleware injection.